-- · Remove hats/hoods and/or sunglasses when entering the building. - · Once on school property, stay on school property. - $\cdot\,$ Use assigned entrances according to grade level. - · Electronics are to be turned off and out of sight when entering the building. - · Follow directions given by all staff members.
+- · Students should not arrive before 7:45 A.M. unless they are participating in an approved before school activity. - · If students are eating breakfast, they are to do so as soon as they arrive.
+Meals will be picked up from the cafeteria upon arrival to school. - 4th 5th grade students are to go to their assigned classroom.
+Remove hats and/or sunglasses when entering the building. - · Once on school property, stay on school property. - · Use assigned entrances according to grade level. - · Electronics are to be turned off and out of sight when entering the building. - · Follow directions given by all staff members.